JuliaHammenberg/tretton/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-You will also have to add a .env file in the root directory with you API key.
-Otherwise no employees will display.
+You will also have to add a .env file in the root directory with your API key.
+Otherwise no employees will display when you run it locally.

-### `yarn test`
+### `yarn test` or `npm test`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.